Questions to ask before buying business insurance

 The types of policies you need are determined by your business operations, its location, exposure to risk, and a variety of other factors.

-Most businesses need general liability insurance, one of the most common policies that business owners look for with Insureon.
+Most businesses need general liability, one of the most common policies that business owners look for with Insureon.
 General liability provides coverage for customer injuries and damage to customer property at your business.
 It is often required for a business to sign a lease or client contract.

 Depending on the nature of your business, you might also need: